 Fish farming requires a lot of equipment.
 For a small-scale operation, you’ll just need fingerlings (juvenile fish) and a pond.
 For a large-scale operation, you’ll need things like:

 You may want to consult a supplier to find out what types of equipment are required for your business model.
 You can learn more from the Food and Agriculture Organization of the United Nations.

 Fish farming can absolutely be profitable, but it requires a lot of labor.
 Remember: you’re taking care of living things that need a lot of maintenance.
-Right now, the industry is still growing while the prevalence of fishing is falling.
+Right now, the industry is still growing while the prevalence of open-sea fishing is falling.